Iselinklementin/Iselinklementin/README.md

 - 📚 I love learning new things
 - 🎧 I listen to podcasts every day
 - 🎭 I’m convinced I have a good sense of humor
-- ♥️ Love problem solving - especially the solving part
+- ♥️ I love problem solving - especially the solving part

 ---